 The main import of these findings therefore, has been that significant economic inefficiencies (technical and allocative) exist in beniseed production in the study area.
-These inefficiencies can be significantly reduced if the farmers are granted greater access to credit, more extension contacts, access to better marketing channels (with supportive allocative or overall economic efficiency), of beniseed farmers in the study area.
+These inefficiencies can be significantly reduced if the farmers are granted greater access to credit, more extension contacts, access to better marketing channels (with supportive technologies like storage and processing) while issues relating to granting property allocative or overall economic efficiency), of beniseed farmers in the study area.